40 Of The Most Embarrassing Situations That People Have Ever Been In, As Shared In This Twitter Thread

-We all have our moments when our brain shuts down and we do stupid things.
-I'm talking about those that stay with you forever.
-The ones you play out in your mind over and over again when you're lying awake in bed at 2 AM, fighting the thought that the person who witnessed your actions might still remember them.
+We all have our moments when our brain shuts down, and we do stupid things.
+We’re talking about those most embarrassing moments that stay with you forever.
+The ones you play out in your mind over and over again when you’re lying awake in bed at 2 a.m., fighting the thought that the person who witnessed your silly actions might still remember them.

-Well, I have good news for you.
-Even if they do, they're probably too busy stressing over their own embarrassment to think about yours.
-And there's a Twitter thread that perfectly illustrates this point.
+Well, we have good news for you.
+Even if they do, they’re probably too busy stressing over their own embarrassing moments in public to think about yours.
+And there’s even a thread on X (formerly Twitter) that perfectly illustrates this point.

-As Sophie's tweet went viral, people began relating to it and sharing similar personal stories.
-We compiled the best ones and hope that they will help you to accept your own shortcomings and move on.
+As the thread went viral, people began relating to it and sharing similar embarrassing stories.
+We compiled the most embarrassing moments people admitted to, hoping they will help you to accept your own shortcomings and move on.
 Nobody's perfect!

 This post may include affiliate links.

-According to Susan Krauss Whitbourne, Ph.D., ABPP, who is a Professor Emerita of Psychological and Brain Sciences at the University of Massachusetts Amherst, whether you're a repeat offender or only occasionally have these “oops” moments, it would be helpful to know to extricate yourself from embarrassment.
+According to Susan Krauss Whitbourne, Ph.D., ABPP, a Professor Emerita of Psychological and Brain Sciences at the University of Massachusetts Amherst, whether you’re a repeat offender or only occasionally find yourself in awkward situations, it’s helpful to know how to navigate and recover from embarrassment.

-Fortunately, there's a study by John Jay College professor Joshua Clegg that provides some guidance.
+Fortunately, there’s a study by John Jay College professor Joshua Clegg that provides some guidance on how to battle these unforgettable embarrassing moments.

 "Defining socially awkward situations as 'problematic instances of social affiliation,' Clegg bases his work on the theory that most people have a need to belong," Whitbourne explained.
 "This desire for affiliation leads us to engage in self-regulation, in which we are constantly on the lookout to see what other people think about us.
 When we think that people are evaluating us negatively, our sense of self takes a huge hit."